JuanEliasJabib02/react-book/src/design-patterns/custom-hook/custom-hooks.md

 - they remplace in almost 100% of the case the use of others design patterns
 - Born in React 16.8

+-Custom Hooks let you share stateful logic but not state itself.
+Each call to a Hook is completely independent from every other call to the same Hook.

 - Benefits